miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 addons_path = /usr/lib/python3/dist-packages/odoo/addons,/opt/odoo/16/addons/
 ```

-In the configuration file, the most likely setting you will be changing is the
+In the configuration file, the setting you might change is the `addons_path` option.
+The
-`addons_path` option.
-This addons path is a comma separated list of directory paths
+addons path is a comma separated list of directory paths which contain Odoo modules.
+In
-which contain Odoo modules.
-In this basic example we are only using two directory
-paths - base Odoo addons path and the root directory of `opt/odoo/16/addons` which we
+this basic example we are only using two directory paths - base Odoo addons path and the
-will get back to later in this guide.
+root directory of `opt/odoo/16/addons` (which we will get back to later in this guide).

 ### Docker Compose Configuration

-Now that we have created our Dockerfile with instructions on building a Docker image
+Now that we have created our Dockerfile with instructions for building a Docker image
-that contains all of our system tools and packages, and we have a simple Odoo
+containing all of our system tools and packages, and we have a simple Odoo configuration
-configuration file set up, we can move on to creating a Docker compose file which will
+file set up, we can move on to creating a Docker compose file which will take the Docker
-take the Docker image and build a container where our Odoo instance will be running on.
+image and build a container where our Odoo instance will be running on.

 ```bash
 nano /opt/odoo/16/conf/odoo1/docker-compose.yml